-Pittsburgh, Pennsylvania September 23, 2016
+Pittsburgh, Pennsylvania September 7, 2017

-This section of the Borough of White Oak's (Borough) financial statements presents a narrative overview and analysis of the Borough's financial performance for the fiscal year ended December 31, 2015.
-The Management's Discussion and Analysis (MD&A) should be read in conjunction with the accompanying financial statements and notes, which follow in order to obtain a thorough understanding of the Borough of White Oak's financial condition at December 31, 2015.
-The Management's Discussion and Analysis provides a comparative analysis between 2015 and 2014 of the government-wide data.
+This section of the Borough of White Oak's (Borough) financial statements presents a narrative overview and analysis of the Borough's financial performance for the fiscal year ended December 31, 2016.
+The Management's Discussion and Analysis (MD&A) should be read in conjunction with the accompanying financial statements and notes, which follow in order to obtain a thorough understanding of the Borough's financial condition at December 31, 2016.
+The MD&A provides a comparative analysis between 2016 and 2015 of the government-wide data.